 The market value of the shares of OncoCyte common stock we hold creates a deferred tax liability based on the closing prices of the shares, less our tax basis in the shares.
-The deferred tax liability generated by the OncoCyte shares that we hold as of March 31, 2020, is a source of future taxable income to us, as prescribed by ASC 740-10-30-17, that will more likely than not result in the realization of our deferred tax assets to the extent of the deferred tax liability.
-This deferred tax liability is determined based on the closing prices of the OncoCyte shares as of March 31, 2020.
+The deferred tax liability generated by the OncoCyte shares that we hold as of September 30, 2020, is a source of future taxable income to us, as prescribed by ASC 740-10-30-17, that will more likely than not result in the realization of our deferred tax assets to the extent of the deferred tax liability.
+This deferred tax liability is determined based on the closing prices of the OncoCyte shares as of September 30, 2020.
 Due to the inherent unpredictability of future prices of those shares, we cannot reliably estimate or project those deferred tax liabilities on an annual basis.
 Therefore, the deferred tax liability pertaining to OncoCyte shares, determined based on the actual closing prices on the last stock market trading day of the applicable accounting period, and the related impacts to the valuation allowance and deferred tax asset changes, are recorded in the accounting period in which they occur.

 In connection with the Asterias Merger, a deferred tax liability of \$10.8 million was recorded as part of the acquisition accounting (see Note 3).
 The deferred tax liability ("DTL") is related to fair value adjustments for the assets and liabilities acquired in the Asterias Merger, principally consisting of IPR&D. This estimate of deferred taxes was determined based on the excess of the estimated fair values of the acquired assets and liabilities over the tax basis of the assets and liabilities acquired.
 The statutory tax rate was applied, as appropriate, to the adjustment based on the jurisdiction in which the adjustment is expected to occur.
-This estimate of deferred income tax liabilities is preliminary and is subject to change based upon Lineage's final determination of the fair value of assets acquired and liabilities assumed.
 Because the IPR&D (prior to completion or abandonment of the R&D) is considered an indefinite-lived asset for accounting purposes, the fair value of the IPR&D on the acquisition date creates a deferred income tax liability in accordance with ASC 740.
 This DTL is computed using the fair value of the IPR&D assets on the acquisition date multiplied by Lineage's respective federal and state income tax rates.
 While this DTL would reverse on impairment or sale or commencement of amortization of the related intangible assets, those events are not anticipated under ASC 740 for purposes of predicting reversal of a temporary difference to support the realization of deferred tax assets, except for certain deferred tax assets and credit carryforwards that are also indefinite in nature as of the Asterias Merger date, which may be considered for reversal under ASC 740 as further discussed below.

 A valuation allowance is provided when it is more likely than not that some portion of the deferred tax assets will not be realized.
 Lineage established a full valuation allowance as of December 31, 2018 due to the uncertainty of realizing future tax benefits from its net operating loss carryforwards and other deferred tax assets, including foreign net operating losses generated by its subsidiaries.
-At December 31, 2019, a portion of the valuation allowance was released as it relates to Lineage's indefinite lived assets that can be used against the indefinite lived liabilities.
-The amount of the valuation allowance released was \$7.4 million year to date; as new indefinite lived deferred tax assets are generated, we will continue to book provision benefits until the deferred tax liability position is exhausted, barring any new developments.
+During the year ended December 31, 2019, a portion of the valuation allowance was released as it relates to Lineage's indefinite lived assets that can be used against the indefinite lived liabilities.
+The amount of the valuation allowance released was \$7.4 million; as new indefinite lived deferred tax assets are generated, we will continue to book provision benefits until the deferred tax liability position is exhausted, barring any new developments.